Ch3dd4rGoblin/resource.uisounds.tetradui/README.md

 noun: a group or set of four

 ------------------------------------------------------------------------
-TetradUI GUI" Sounds Addon for Kodi
+TetradUI GUI Sounds Addon for Kodi
 =====================================